swejal19/Admin-Dashboard-Updated/README.md

 CSS3 (style.css): For layout, aesthetics, and responsiveness.

-JavaScript (js/): For all client-side logic, interactivity, and fetching/manipulating data from the local JSON files.
+JavaScript (js/): For all client-side logic, interactivity.